 In GCN architecture, one instruction is issued every 4 cycles, but RDNA issues one instruction every 1 cycle, which is a more efficient way to handle simple instructions and it improves efficiency.

 Wavefront Size (Wave32)

 Wavefront is a fundamental group of work or a group of operations executed on a single SIMD.
 In GCN architecture the size of a wavefront is of 64 threads (Wave64), but RDNA architecture supports the wavefront size of both 32 threads (Wave32) and 64 threads.
 The smaller sized wavefront (Wave32) in RDNA helps in reducing clock cycles and improves single-threaded performance, especially in games.

 Workgroup Processors (WGP)

 In GCN, compute units (CU) forms the basic shader entity that contains ALUs, LDS and memory access.
-In RDNA, workgroup processor (WGP) forms the basic unit of shader hardware and one workgroup processor contains 2 compute units.
-This way more compute power and memory bandwidth can be directed to single workgroup to enhance the performance.
+In RDNA, the workgroup processor (WGP) forms the basic unit of shader hardware and one workgroup processor contains 2 compute units.
+This way more compute power and memory bandwidth can be directed to the single workgroup to enhance the performance.

 1 WGP = 2 CU

 CU -> Compute Unit